 The Baptism of Jesus

-9About that time Jesus came from Nazareth in Galilee, and John baptized him in the Jordan River.
-10As soon as Jesus came out of the water, he saw the sky open and the Holy Spirit coming down to him like a dove.
-11 A voice from heaven said, “You are my own dear Son, and I am pleased with you.”
+21While everyone else was being baptized, Jesus himself was baptized.
+Then as he prayed, the sky opened up, 22 and the Holy Spirit came down upon him in the form of a dove.
+A voice from heaven said, “You are my own dear Son, and I am pleased with you.”